 The culture of owning a classic car is a unique and exciting one, between antique car shows, restoring the car, and engaging with others who share the same passion, there is never a shortage of activities to partake in.
 And while even though they are classic, these cars need to be insured just like every other vehicle out on the road.
 So, whether you are new to the classic car club, or have been around for a while, here is everything you need to know about ensure your classic car has the coverage it needs.

 A classic car straddles that line between a vehicle and a collectable.
 For this reason, classic car insurance is separate from your traditional auto insurance.
 Classic car insurance is there to provide coverage to those who use their car for hobby purposes and not frequent use, without breaking the bank.
-Because classic cars spend little time out on the road, and there is less risk associated with insuring them, the classic car insurance can cost a quarter of what it costs to insurance a traditional car in Ontario.
+Because classic cars spend little time out on the road, and there is less risk associated with insuring them, the classic car insurance can cost a quarter of what it costs to insure a traditional car in Ontario.

 Classic car insurance is a fraction of the cost of traditional auto insurance because a classic car tends to spend more time in storage and less time on the road.
-While the insurance allows the car to be driven on the road, there are many limitations as to how much you may actually drive the car; some providers even enforce a mileage limit on the policy.
-Depending your insurer, you may only have coverage while driving to and from car shows and meetings, or while transporting the vehicle for repairs.
-Some policies are less strict however, and offer extended coverage for leisurely drives along the picturesque countryside.
+While the insurance allows the car to be driven on the road, there are many limitations as to how much you may drive the car; some providers even enforce a mileage limit on the policy.
+Depending on your insurer, you may only have coverage while driving to and from car shows and meetings, or while transporting the vehicle for repairs.
+Some policies are less strict, however, and offer extended coverage for leisurely drives along the picturesque countryside.

-The down side to opting for classic car insurance is the restrictions it puts on your driving habits, as mentioned above.
+The downside to opting for classic car insurance is the restrictions it puts on your driving habits, as mentioned above.
 It is great to have your classic car covered, but if you are the type that likes to go out and show it off on the road, it may not be the best option for you.
 However, if you primarily bring the car to auto shows and classic car related events, it is a great option to save money on insurance while ensuring that your classic car is covered.
 If you are unsure as to whether or not you should opt for classic car insurance, it is best to speak your insurance broker to ensure that you obtain the proper coverage.